SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 - How can we measure the engagement impact of different post formats?

 ## Current Priorities
-1. Test the daily scheduler with various time configurations
+1. Test the daily scheduler with various optimal time configurations
 2. Deploy the scheduler to production using PM2
 3. Monitor initial posts for engagement patterns
 4. Test the motivation-accent template with various content types